datnguyenzzz/agent-context/README.md

    To prevent expensive, redundant re-indexing of unaltered codebases, `agent-context` recursively structures directory states as SHA-256 cryptographic Merkle Trees.
 During subsequent indexing sweeps, it diffs node hashes in milliseconds to isolate only the **filesystem delta (added, modified, or deleted files)**.
 Only the delta is processed and embedded, drastically reducing API token costs and sweep times.

 2. **DuckDB for Relational Metadata and Call Graphs:**
    We utilize **[DuckDB](https://github.com/duckdb/duckdb)** as our metadata and relational store.
 DuckDB is a highly performant, serverless, in-process analytical (OLAP) database engine that excels at complex queries and joins.
-It provides complete transactional safety (ACID), runs entirely locally with zero daemon processes, and is optimized for querying dense AST call graph nodes, edges, and function scopes (`function_name`, `cwd`, `line_start`, `line_end`) with **zero raw source code stored in-database**, saving over 99% database storage space!
+It provides complete transactional safety (ACID), runs entirely locally with zero daemon processes, and is optimized for querying dense AST call graph nodes, edges, and function scopes (`function_name`, `cwd`, `line_start`, `line_end`) with **zero raw source code stored in-database**

 3. **TurboQuant for In-Process Vector Quantization:**
    Instead of depending on an expensive, resource-heavy external vector database that is costly to host, run, and maintain, `agent-context` runs **[TurboQuant](https://research.google/blog/turboquant-redefining-ai-efficiency-with-extreme-compression/)** directly inside the Go process.
 TurboQuant compresses high-dimensional vectors (by up to 14x on disk) using random orthogonal rotation and Lloyd-Max scalar quantization on the Beta distribution.
 Most importantly, **TurboQuant requires no pre-training data or prebuilt codebooks**, providing a highly optimized, zero-maintenance, local vector quantization engine without sacrificing similarity search accuracy.